NWCCU Evaluation FAQ

 What are core themes?

 Core themes manifest essential elements of the school's mission.
 In other words, core themes reflect the central identity of the institution and are different from school to school.
-Lane's core themes are: Academic transfer, career technical and workforce development, foundational skills development, and lifelong learning.
+Lane's core themes are: Responsive Community Engagement, Accessible and Equitable Learning Opportunities, Quality Educational Environment and Individual Student Achievement.

 How often is Lane evaluated?

 Colleges maintain accreditation through a continuous improvement process following a seven-year cycle.
 Lane conducts a self-study and is visited by an evaluation committee at least every seven years.
 We are required to provide: a yearly institutional update report; scheduled self-study reports in the first, third, and seventh year of the institution’s cycle; additional reports as requested; and reports on changes as required.